 Legacy Article: The data discussed in this article is taken from our previous generation of wheels.

-Now let’s get to the numbers!
+Let’s get to the numbers!

 I hope you have enjoyed this article.
 Please leave your comments and questions below.
+I’d like to say a special thank you to Tom for all of his help with the Crr data.